Clinton, IL High School Pay It Forward Tour

-The Breakthrough High School Pay It Forward Tour will have students from the Breakthrough Program in the Twin Cities.
-The Pay It Forward Tour will take place from October 14th-18th destined for Omaha, NERead More
+The Clinton High School Pay It Forward Tour will have students from the greater Clinton, IL area.
+The Pay It Forward Tour will take place from October 7th-9th destined for Madison, WI.Read More

 Everyone has a story to tell.
 Here is a collection of stories related to STLF submitted by students, parents, supporters, partners, and more.
 Explore the stories, post comments, and submit one of your own to be posted soon!
 Thanks for reading!